Tight Lacing In The Victorian & Edwardian Era

 ‘No fashionable woman need tight lace; she is required to present an unbroken line from the decolletage to the knee, and this prevents any undue drawing in of the waist line.’
 (The Queen, 1901)

-Every Woman’s Encyclopaedia (1910-2b) calls the seventeenth century an era of extreme tight lacing, but today the figure is kept trim to old age with exercise, diet, and a good, but moderate, corset.
-Here’s an 1893 ad for a Good Sense Corset Waist.
-A girl should only wear a corded bodice till she’s fifteen.
+According to Every Woman’s Encyclopaedia (1910-2b), a girl should only wear a corded bodice until she’s fifteen.
 Between sixteen and seventeen, the figure should be gradually shaped so that there are no attempts at tight lacing in later age.
 Every Woman’s Encyclopaedia condemns the wearing of indiarubber belts in Turkish baths for weight reduction, and punishment corsets in schools.
 If some sleeping corset must be worn, it should just be of woolen stockinette.

-One thought on “Tight Lacing In The (Pre-) Victorian And Edwardian Era
+One thought on “Tight Lacing In The Victorian & Edwardian Era

 1. Hello